 If you do not have a username and password, then your first step is getting that all set up.
 These login credentials are generally created after you submit registration paperwork for a sales tax permit.
-If you are not interested in doing the work of getting the permit or a state login yourself, TaxValet can handle that for you with our Sales Tax Permit Registration Service.

 Step 3: You will be directed to the dashboard for the state.